How Does ‘Delegated PoS’ Attempt to Address This Centralization Risk?

 How Does ‘Delegated Proof-of-Stake’ (DPoS) Differ from Pure PoS?

-What Is the Difference between Delegated PoS (DPoS) and Pure PoS?
+What Is the Primary Difference between Proof-of-Activity and Delegated Proof-of-Stake (DPoS)?